Phone-GWP-group

 For example, offering personalised notes included with eCommerce orders can be a great way to make that gift extra special.

-Digital printing can allow for personalised packs and products, too, which increases the perceived value of the item and shows a level of thought and consideration (which reflects well on both the gift giver and your brand).
+Digital printing can allow for personalised packs and products, too, which increases the item’s perceived value and shows a level of thought and consideration (which reflects well on both the gift giver and your brand).

 Reusable and value-added packs

-A criticism of most seasonal packaging is that it effectively increases the amount of material used, harms the environment, and leads to the burden of disposal falling on the end recipient.
+A criticism of most seasonal packaging is that it effectively increases the amount of material used, harms the environment, and puts the burden of disposal on the end recipient.

 However, a way to avoid these negative associations – whilst also boosting perceived value in-store – is to design your packaging to add value to your products.